Lotti Golden: Motor-Cycle Reissue 2025

 ersatz gurus, hangers-on, druggies and ne'er-do-wells, "all slouching toward Bethlehem " referencing Joan Didion's iconic West Coast counterculture commentary as a kind of parallel to Golden's East Coast story.

 Journalist Michael Azerrad's Substack piece sums up Motor-Cycle as Golden's "18-month sojourn in the East Village, then the darkling epicenter of the New York underground, with the record's urban poetry "and Spectorian rock and r&b" reflecting the same zeitgeist "that gave rise to the original New York punk community and beyond — hello, Patti Smith and Bruce Springsteen."

-[For a more detailed look at the 2025 reissue see section under Recording Artist heading.]
+[For a more detailed see the 2025 reissue see section under Recording Artist heading.]